Zbigniew Cybulski

-Zbigniew Hubert Cybulski ([ˈzbiɡɲɛf t͡sɨˈbulskʲi]; 3 November 1927 – 8 January 1967) was a Polish actor, one of the best-known and most popular personalities of the post-World War II history of Poland.
+Zbigniew Hubert Cybulski ([ˈzbiɡɲɛf t͡sɨˈbulskʲi]; 3 November 1927 – 8 January 1967) was a Polish film and theatre actor, one of the best-known and most popular personalities of the post-World War II history of Poland.

+He is known for portraying young rebels in such films as Night Train and Innocent Sorcerers.
+His role in Andrzej Wajda's 1958 drama film Ashes and Diamonds is widely considered to be his greatest artistic achievement.
+His iconic image symbolizing youthful rebellion and his tragic death have drawn comparisons to American actor James Dean.

-Life
+Life and career

 Zbigniew Cybulski was born 3 November 1927 in a small village of Kniaże near Śniatyń, Poland (now a part of Kolomyia Raion, Ivano-Frankivsk Oblast, Ukraine).
 After World War II he joined the Theatre Academy in Kraków.
 He graduated in 1953 and moved to Gdańsk, where he made his stage debut in Leon Schiller's Wybrzeże Theatre.
 Also, with his friend Bogumił Kobiela, Cybulski founded a famous student theatre, the Bim-Bom.
 In the early 1960s, Cybulski moved to Warsaw, where he shortly joined the Kabaret Wagabunda.
 He also appeared on stage at the Ateneum Theatre, one of the most modern and least conservative Warsaw-based theatres of the epoch.

 However, Cybulski is best remembered as a screen actor.
 He first appeared in a 1954 film Kariera as an extra.
+In 1955, he made his film debut in Andrzej Wajda’s first full-feature film A Generation.
 His first major role came in 1958, when he played in Kazimierz Kutz's Krzyż Walecznych.
 The same year he also appeared as one of the main characters in Andrzej Wajda's Ashes and Diamonds and Aleksander Ford's The Eighth Day of the Week based on a short story by Marek Hłasko.
 From then on Cybulski was seen as one of the most notable actors of the Polish Film School and one of the "young and wrathful", as his generation of actors were called at the time.

 His most famous films, apart from Ashes and Diamonds, include Wojciech Has' The Saragossa Manuscript.
 He also acted in numerous television plays, including some based on works by Truman Capote, Anton Chekhov and Jerzy Andrzejewski.